The Junior Campus

 In addition to the mandatory subjects the College teaches Modern Greek and Orthodox Studies.

-Prep Middle School Program
+Prep Middle Campus Program

 • Maths